Bahari (band)

 Bahari is an American alt pop, electronic and dark pop musical duo, previously a trio, composed of Ruby Carr and Natalia Panzarella.
 Sidney Sartini left the band in 2018.
+Natalia Panzarella is, as of 2025, the only active member of the group per the group’s official Instagram account.

 History

 Formation, signing with Interscope and Dancing on the Sun (2014–2017)

-The group consists of vocalist and keyboardist Ruby Carr, who is from South Africa and was raised in Kenya; vocalist and bassist Natalia Panzarella, from Nashville, Tennessee and raised in Los Angeles.
+The group consists of vocalist and keyboardist Ruby Carr, who is from South Africa but was raised in Kenya; vocalist and bassist Natalia Panzarella, from Nashville, Tennessee but raised in Los Angeles.
 They met at a production team in Rock Mafia's studio while working in each member's individual projects.
 The girls met and started making music together and formed the group, then called Bahari.
 They signed with Interscope Records and the first song they wrote, "Wild Ones", was released as their debut single on December 30, 2014.
 It gained popularity online, reaching more than 40 million streams on Spotify and being featured in TV series Teen Wolf and The Royals.
 The music video was released on April 5, 2016, directed by Darnell Williams.
 They also appeared in the song "Addicted to a Memory", featured on Zedd's second studio album True Colors.

 Their debut extended play, Dancing on the Sun was released on May 13, 2016, with the title track being the first single.
 Its music video, filmed in the Sequoia National Forest and directed by Marcus Haney was released as an Apple Music exclusive on May 5, 2018.
 It impacted contemporary hit radio on May 10, 2018, and appeared on TV shows Supergirl and So You Think You Can Dance.
 They also released music videos for the songs "Altar of the Sun" and "Reasons", also directed by Haney.

 During summer 2016, they toured as a supporting act for Birdy as well as for Selena Gomez's Revival Tour.
 On January 13, 2017, a collaboration with Grey called "I Miss You" was released, with its music video directed by Tobias Nathan being released on April 13, 2017.
 On January 20, 2017, a cover of The Youngbloods, "Get Together" was put out as a single.
 Its music video, directed by Darnell Williams and Sam Sturges, was released on January 24, 2017, and the track was featured on the TV series Riverdale.